 Make sure you use the same signature the bank has on record for that account.

-The banks could reject the check could if the correct signature is not written.
+The banks could reject the check if you don't write the correct signature.

 Writing a check for 32,302 dollars and 54 cents

 Here's how to write a check with cents.
 The cents part of the amount as a number is just "54".